-Use Engine Speed (rpm).
 Study the driver's manual for your vehicle and learn the operating rpm range.
-Watch your tachometer, and shift up when your engine reaches the top of the range.
+Watch your tachometer and shift up when your engine reaches the top of the range.
 (Some newer vehicles use "progressive" shifting: the rpm at which you shift becomes higher as you move up in the gears.
-Find out what's right for the vehicle you will operate.)
+Find out what is right for the vehicle you will operate.)

-Use Road Speed (mph).
+2. Use road speed (mph)

 Learn what speeds each gear is good for.
-Then, by using the speedometer, you'll know when to shift up.
+Then, by using the speedometer, you will know when to shift up.
 With either method, you may learn to use engine sounds to know when to shift.

-Basic Procedures for Shifting Down
+Basic procedures for shifting down

-Release accelerator, push in clutch, and shift to neutral at the same time.

-Release clutch.

-Press accelerator, increase engine and gear speed to the rpm required in the lower gear.

-Push in clutch and shift to lower gear at the same time.

-Release clutch and press accelerator at the same time.

-Downshifting, like upshifting, requires knowing when to shift.
+- ✓ Release accelerator, push in clutch, and shift to neutral at the same time. - ✓ Release clutch. - Press accelerator, increase engine and gear speed to the rpm required in the lower gear. - ✓ Push in clutch and shift to lower gear at the same time. - Release clutch and press accelerator at the same time. - ✓ Downshifting, like upshifting, requires knowing when to shift.
 Use either the tachometer or the speedometer and downshift at the right rpm or road speed.